Eric Harris and Dylan Klebold: Influence in popular culture

-Copycats

-The Columbine shooting influenced several subsequent school shootings, with many praising Harris and Klebold.
-Cho Seung-Hui, who perpetrated the Virginia Tech shooting, called them "martyrs".
-In some cases, it has led to the closure of entire school districts.
+Copycat shootings

 According to psychiatrist E. Fuller Torrey of the Treatment Advocacy Center, a legacy of the Columbine shootings is its "allure to disaffected youth".
+As a result, it has influenced several subsequent school shootings, with the perpetrators of these attacks praising Harris and Klebold.
+Seung-Hui Cho, who committed the Virginia Tech shooting in April 2007, referred to the duo as "martyrs".
+In February 2008, Steven Kazmierczak committed the 2008 Northern Illinois University shooting; investigations and acquaintances spoke of his obsessions, which included Harris and Klebold, especially their "ability to create chaos with the propane tank bombs."
+Natalie Rupnow, who in December 2024 carried out the Abundant Life Christian School shooting in Madison, Wisconsin, posted photos of herself wearing a KMFDM shirt similar to Harris', as well as writing about her admiration of both shooters in her "manifesto" and reportedly referencing them in posts from social media accounts tied to her.

-Ralph Larkin examined twelve major school shootings in the US in the following eight years and found that in eight of those, "the shooters made explicit reference to Harris and Klebold."
-Larkin wrote that the Columbine massacre established a "script" for shootings.
-"Numerous post-Columbine rampage shooters referred directly to Columbine as their inspiration; others attempted to supersede the Columbine shootings in body count."

-A 2015 investigation by CNN identified "more than 40 people ... charged with Columbine-style plots."
-A 2014 investigation by ABC News identified "at least 17 attacks and another 36 alleged plots or serious threats against schools since the assault on Columbine High School that can be tied to the 1999 massacre."
+Sociologist Ralph Larkin examined twelve major school shootings in the US in the up to 2008 and found that in eight of them, perpetrators made explicit reference to Harris and Klebold.
+Larkin wrote that the Columbine massacre established a "script" for shootings: "Numerous post-Columbine rampage shooters referred directly to Columbine as their inspiration; others attempted to supersede the Columbine shootings in body count."
+A 2015 investigation by CNN identified "more than 40 people... charged with Columbine-style plots," while an investigation by ABC News identified "at least 17 attacks and another 36 alleged plots or serious threats against schools since the assault on Columbine High School that can be tied to the 1999 massacre."
 Ties identified by ABC News included online research by the perpetrators into the Columbine shooting, clipping news coverage and images of Columbine, explicit statements of admiration of Harris and Klebold, such as writings in journals and on social media, in video posts, (Note: In 2012, sociologist Nathalie E. Paton of the National Center for Scientific Research in Paris analyzed the videos created by post-Columbine school shooting perpetrators.
 A recurring set of motifs was found, including explicit statements of admiration and identification with previous perpetrators.
 Paton said the videos serve the perpetrators by distinguishing themselves from their classmates and associating themselves with the previous perpetrators.) and in police interviews, timing planned to an anniversary of Columbine, plans to exceed the Columbine victim counts, and other ties.
 60 mass shootings have been carried out, where the perpetrators had made at least a single reference to Harris and Klebold.

-In 2015, Canadian journalist Malcolm Gladwell writing in The New Yorker magazine proposed a threshold model of school shootings in which Harris and Klebold were the triggering actors in "a slow-motion, ever-evolving riot, in which each new participant's action makes sense in reaction to and in combination with those who came before."
+Writing for The New Yorker, Canadian journalist Malcolm Gladwell proposed a threshold model of school shootings in which Harris and Klebold were the triggering actors in "a slow-motion, ever-evolving riot, in which each new participant's action makes sense in reaction to and in combination with those who came before."
+In some cases, threats of a repeat attack has led to the closure of entire school districts.

-In 2024, Natalie Rupnow, who carried out the Abundant Life Christian School shooting in Madison, Wisconsin, was revealed to have worn a KMFDM shirt like Harris, which suggested that she may have intended to copycat Harris when she carried out the shooting.